User Cases: How to Migrate Google Drive to Dropbox?

 There is a brief instruction to show you how to perform the task in just 3 steps.

 Step 1.
 Sign Up.
 You need to sign up first.
-And, you can also create a temporary account by clicking "Try without signing up" if you want to experience the functions of this tool in advance.
+And, you can also create a temporary account by clicking "Guest Access" on the home page if you want to experience the functions of this tool in advance.

 Step 2.
 Add Clouds.
 Click on the "Add Cloud" icon and add Google Drive and Dropbox to MultCloud.